jacomyal/sigma.js/README.md

 ## Examples

-The `examples` folder holds a series of self-contained TypeScript projects that you can either browse and edit on [CodeSandbox](https://codesandbox.io/) or install locally likewise:
+The [`examples`](./examples) folder contains a series of self-contained TypeScript projects that you can either browse and edit on [CodeSandbox](https://codesandbox.io/) or install locally likewise:

 ```bash
 git clone git@github.com:jacomyal/sigma.js.git